awmckinley/config/modules/flashcard/README.md

 # Flashcards

-Tools for managing and interacting with flashcards.
+Software for managing and interacting with flashcards.